-Five to six weeks before the visit, the School should send the completed Self Study to the Executive Director and the Director of Accreditation Services in electronic form.
-Once approved, four weeks before the visit, the School should send the Self Study to the Visiting Team members, in hard copy, and electronically, as a Word document, and shared in Google.
-The required financial documents should be provided to the Executive Director, the Director of Accreditation Services, and the chair of the Visiting Team.
+Five to six weeks before the visit, the School should send the completed Self Study to the Executive Director and the Director of Membership & Accreditation in electronic form.
+Once approved, four weeks before the visit, the School should send the Self Study to the Visiting Team members, in hard copy (if desired by the team members), and electronically-as a Word document or Google Doc-shared in Google Drive.
+The required financial documents should be provided to the Executive Director, the Director of Membership, and the chair of the Visiting Team.